Kobe's mountain range features ancient onsen, a ropeway, herb gardens and a horse ranch

-Whether you're traveling by bus or on foot, you can stop and explore the mountain's herb garden, a music box museum and Japan's first golf course.
+Whether you're traveling by bus or on foot, you can stop and explore the Rokko Alpine Botanical Garden, a music box museum and Japan's first golf course.
 Closer to the top is the Rokko Garden Terrace tourist complex, housing various cafes, restaurants and gift stores as well as an observation deck.

 A ranch on Mt.
 Rokko—unusual horses and a cheese museum

-The mountain is also home to a ranch, farm and petting zoo called Rokkosan Pasture.
+The mountain is also home to a ranch and petting zoo called Rokkosan Pasture.
 Run by Kobe City, the ranch is home to Japanese Kiso horses—a unique breed—as well as cattle, goats and other animals.
-You can enjoy horse and sheepdog shows, and even try your hand at making cheese or butter at their cheese museum.
+You can enjoy horse and sheepdog shows, and even join a workshop to make homemade cheese or butter.

 Arima Onsen—Mt.
 Rokko's hidden healing side

 Coming behind the mountain slopes on the ropeway, you'll find Arima Onsen , nestled in the forest on the opposite side of the mountain from Kobe City.
 A popular weekend getaway for Osaka and Kobe locals, this hot spring town is one of Japan's three oldest and houses a collection of public baths and private hot spring resorts.

 Long valued by Buddhist monks as a place of comfort and healing, the most renowned hot springs in Arima Onsen are Kin no Yu (Gold Hot Springs) and Gin no Yu (Silver Hot Springs).

 These two water types reportedly have different beneficial health properties.
 Kinsen is a golden brown, thanks to large deposits of iron, which is good for skin ailments and muscle pain.
 Gin no Yu is said to contain trace amounts of radium and carbonic acid, which helps cure various muscle and joint ailments.